entropia/tip-toi-reveng/Table-Notes.md

         17. 0100 0000 00f9 ff01 1000 0000 0000 0000

   * This is likely the end, because the next two bytes (at`0x27b2`, `1000`) begin another round of this pattern.
 But in general it is not clear how the command lines are terminated.
+  * This table probably defines the pages in the book, setting defaults (unverified)

 Command lines
 -------------